1. What is a fixed asset?

 Fixed asset accounting relates to the accurate logging of financial data regarding fixed assets.
 For this purpose, companies require details on a fixed asset’s procurement, depreciation, audits, disposal, and more.

 Since fixed assets form a substantial part of a company’s investments, it is imperative to record its specifications correctly.
 As per financial processes, fixed assets are listed under cash flow statements.
 This is why a purchased fixed asset is a cash inflow, while one that is sold is a cash outflow.

 Next comes the question about how fixed assets are valued.
 Due to their continuous usage, fixed assets are subject to constant devaluation.
 As a result, these assets decline in value each year.
 A fixed asset, therefore, appears in accounting books at its net value.
 The net value is its original cost depreciated according to a specific rate over the years.

 When you are first adding a fixed asset to your financial records, you need to carry out the following transactions:

 - Amortization (applicable to intangible assets)

-If your company lacks a robust accounting process, it is likely to suffer in the long run.
-For this reason, the IFRS encourages firms to acquire a set of authorized accounting directives to control for errors, negligence, and fraudulent activities.
+If your company lacks robust accounting processes, it is likely to suffer in the long run.
+For this reason, the IFRS encourages companies to acquire a set of authorized accounting directives.
+These help manage errors, negligence, and fraudulent activities.

 Using these standards allows organizations to design and execute sophisticated management strategies for various processes such as: